Updated: Apr 24

 Task: Doodle a tree

-Is there anything cuter than a tiny tree house, how about a tiny tree house with fucking fairy lights.
+Is there anything cuter than a tiny tree house, how about a tiny tree house with fudging fairy lights.
 BOOM!
 Drop.
 The.
 Mic.

 Task: Draw the weather.

 So the UK has had a bit of a heatwave these last few days...
 I know I know... sounds like an oxymoron, but it's true.
 I didn't have too much time today to knock this out but here it is.
 Turned out good.
 It pops.